unthingable/monster-jam/docs/README.md

 * Note expressions editor
   * Now self-activated when steps are held, no longer need to press TUNE
   * Added single row mode, control one parameter for all notes in a row
+  * Added pattern page bank selectors for accessing up to 64 pages (via SHIFT-SCENE)
+  * Added quick clip selector (hold STEP)
   * Nudging a note will shorten it if it bumps into the next note, instead of bumping the next note
   * Duration adjustments are limited to a single step (so it won't clobber the next note)
-  * Added pattern page bank selectors for accessing up to 64 pages (via SHIFT-SCENE)
   * Added parameter popup notifications
 * Pattern page follow disabled when holding steps
 * Previous slider mode auto-restores after expressions editor